GeorgeNAL/NALathletics-blog/_posts/2020-06-01-collegiate-track-and-field-cuts.md

 Brown cut… well, they didn’t cut.
 Cutting just sounds so… violent?
 Micro- or macroaggressive?

 Brown euphemized so absurdly we can only assume either their on-retainer McKinsey consultants or a crack team from the school’s liberal arts graduate program crafted the press release.
-Rather than cut, the <a href="https://brownbears.com/news/2020/5/28/general-new-initiative-to-reshape-improve-competitiveness-in-brown-varsity-and-club-athletics.aspxBears"> “transitioned” 11 varsity teams to club status</a>, as part of an “initiative” to “reshape” the program and “right-size” rosters.
+Rather than cut, they <a href="https://brownbears.com/news/2020/5/28/general-new-initiative-to-reshape-improve-competitiveness-in-brown-varsity-and-club-athletics.aspxBears"> “transitioned” 11 varsity teams to club status</a>, as part of an “initiative” to “reshape” the program and “right-size” rosters.

 No, really, they said all that and expect people to take them seriously.

 Men’s XC/TF cost Brown University $306,498, the fifth-least expensive of the Bears’ 15 men’s programs.
-Of the four less costly men’s program, only tennis survived.
+Of the four less costly men’s programs, only tennis survived.

 Brown also cut men’s and women’s fencing, golf and squash; and women’s skiing and equestrian.
 That means XC/TF was the only coed sport where one gender was cut and the other remained.

 #### Takeaways

 Give Brown credit for one thing: they’re not even trying to make this about the COVID-19-induced shutdown.
-They were quite upfront that this was the result of a long-term process (all the right-sizing and not a response to the loss of athletics department or university-wide revenues from the shutdown.
+They were quite upfront that this was the result of a long-term process (you know, the right-sizing) and not a response to the loss of athletics department or university-wide revenues from the shutdown.

 Now withdraw that credit for the way they caught and ate their own tail by citing their commitment to diversity and inclusion by cutting the single most diverse and inclusive sport in, well, the world.
 Lesser minds than an Ivy Leaguer would have gotten tangled in a web of Title IX / D&I compliance gobbledygook long before now, but that doesn’t mean we don’t expect a school like Brown to be masters of the game they choose to play.